Anotheroption4726/saberAlpha/README.md

 ##### Wall Jump Restrain Duration_timer :
 	- Default Value: 0.25 (seconds)
-	- Increase: Increase the amount of time the player needs to wait after doing a wall jump before doing a new one
+	- Increase: Increases the amount of time the player needs to wait after doing a wall jump before doing a new one
 	- Decrease: Decreases the amount of time the player needs to wait after doing a wall jump before doing a new one